Dino Chistenson and David Glick, both Assistant Professors of American politics, just...

 Prior to scheduling a defense of the dissertation, the student must submit an abstract of no more than 350 words describing the dissertation’s thesis, methods, and main findings.
 Since abstracts will be the principal means through which other scholars first make contact with the dissertation, it is important that the abstract provide as much concrete information as possible about the dissertation and present it in a fashion that is understandable to readers who may not be familiar with the approach or the focus of the dissertation.
 Abstracts must be approved by all readers of the dissertation, the Director of Graduate Studies, the Chairman of the Department, and the Dean of the Graduate School.

 The Graduate School of Arts and Sciences, using information provided by the candidate, will send an announcement of defense to each member of the committee, and will provide the chair of the committee with the necessary forms on which to report the results of the defense.
 After the defense, the chair will return the papers, with the necessary signatures, to the Political Science administrative offices.
 At this time the necessary signatures will also be entered onto the signature page of the dissertation itself.

 Time Table for Completing Ph.D.
 Requirements

-The maximum time limit set by the Graduate School of Arts and Sciences is 5 years for post-masters students, 7 for post-bachelors students.
+The maximum time limit set by the Graduate School of Arts and Sciences is 7 years.
+Boston University fully funds students for 5 years.
 A typical breakdown of a student’s work schedule is as follows:

 The above schedule can be used as a rule-of-thumb to measure one’s progress.
 Students who find themselves more than six months “off schedule” should discuss their status with the Director of Graduate Studies.